-- 1. To advance a level in the GE, AY, and SG Programs students are required to take a Proficiency Test and achieve the required minimum score for the level which is .6 or greater (see GV Level Guide, Placement Test Scores above). - 2.
+- To advance a level in the GE, AY, and SG Programs students are required to take a Proficiency Test and achieve the required minimum score for the level which is .6 or greater (see GV Level Guide, Placement Test Scores above). - 2.
 Students must show progress to continue enrollment at GVH and are required to take a Proficiency Test no later than every 12 weeks from the date the student begins studying at GVH for the GE, AY, or SG Programs, or a mid-term test for the Cambridge FCE and CAE Programs. - 3.
 In order to receive a Certificate of Completion, students must maintain minimum 80% cumulative attendance and complete their weekly assessments (Competency Checks or Practice Tests). - 4.
 Students who do not advance a level in the General English Program according to this policy after reaching 100% of the recommended time will be placed on a Student Learning Plan (SLP).
 The agreed documented SLP is signed by an Academic Staff member and the student.
 The SLP documents the date of the 150% time allocation limit and is distributed to the student's teachers.
+The Academic Department provides SLP students with advising, guidance, additional materials, and homestay assignments to help them focus on and strengthen their areas of weakness before retesting.
 Students are not allowed to repeat a level.
 GVH students are allowed a maximum of 36 months of instruction. - 5.
 Students in the Cambridge Test Preparation Programs are given practice tests weekly to demonstrate a minimum 2% Rate of Improvement (ROI) over their placement or first week scores.
 Mid-term formal evaluation occurs at 4 or 5 weeks (for the 8- or 10-week program, respectively) in the Cambridge Program.
 A formal examination occurs at the conclusion of the Cambridge Program.
 If a student does not show a 2% ROI weekly for 4 weeks, they will be counseled by the Cambridge Manager or Director of Academics and their instructor.
 At mid-term, if the student continues to be below the recommended ROI, they will be counseled and given additional study aids.
 Students may repeat the test preparation programs as long as they continue to demonstrate a 2% ROI.
 GVH students are allowed a maximum of 36 months of instruction.